2012 Mercedes-Benz Sprinter Review

 Though the 2012 Mercedes-Benz Sprinter is more expensive than other work vans, test drivers say it’s one of the best on the market.

-Reviewers say the Mercedes-Benz Sprinter is extremely capable and well-built, making it one of the highest-ranked work vans in its class.
+Critics say the Mercedes-Benz Sprinter is extremely capable and well-built, making it one of the highest-ranked work vans in its class.
 It has a high roof option that expands the interior height to 6 feet 6 inches, which means most people can stand upright inside.
 It also offers more interior options and standard features than most other vans, including optional heated front seats, front and rear parking sensors and a six-disc CD changer.
 As the largest work van in its class, the Sprinter can also hold about twice as much cargo as the long-wheelbase Chevrolet Express.
 Plus, test drivers say the Sprinter is relatively easy to drive for its size.

 However, the Sprinter has a few downsides that some shoppers won’t be able to ignore.
 Reviewers say its engine is underpowered, which means it’s not great on the highway, and it can’t tow as much as other work vans.
 Though its interior is enormous, the Sprinter’s maximum seating capacity of 12 is three fewer than what the Ford E-Series can hold.
 Plus, the Sprinter’s starting price is more than $11,000 higher than that of the Nissan NV.